ververica/flink-sql-cookbook/other-builtin-functions/02/02_union-all.md

 SELECT visitor, starship AS spacecraft, location, visit_time FROM hitchhiker_visits;
 ```

-:alien: As we are using `CREATE TEMPORARY TABLE` you need to run both the `CREATE TABLE` and the `SELECT` statements together.
+:alien: As we are using `CREATE TEMPORARY TABLE`, you need to run both the `CREATE TABLE` and the `SELECT` statements together.

 ## The Beauty in VVP